Motorcyclists are some of the most endangered riders on the road. They have less protection compared to other vehicles and are less visible.

 Side and rearview mirrors don’t provide a 360-degree view of the surroundings.

-The National Highway Traffic Safety Administration (NHTSA) estimates that over 840,000 blind spot accidents happen in the US yearly.
-There are about 300 fatalities .
+The National Highway Traffic Safety Administration (NHTSA) estimates that over 840,000 blind spot accidents happen in the US yearly, with about 300 fatalities .

 Blind spot accidents commonly happen in sudden lane changes.
 Driving without signaling leaves motorcyclists little time to react.